Scripted-G/Python-Number-Guessing-Game/README.md

 - Clean, simple interface
 - Play again option

+  ## What I Learned

+Built this project to practice Python fundamentals including random number generation, conditional logic, and user input handling.
+Also gained experience deploying a web application using Streamlit.

 ## Run Locally

 If you want to run this on your own machine: